lalitha145/AI_DataPilot/README.md

 ## Key features

 - Multi-file CSV / Excel upload in one session
-- Schema catalog for the model (types, samples) — full data stays local
+- Schema catalog for the model — full data stays local
 - Structured planning with Pydantic (`AnalysisPlan`)
 - Deterministic SQL + read-only DuckDB execution
 - Cross-file joins when a question spans datasets